streamlit/streamlit/docs/deploy_streamlit_app.md

 http://share.streamlit.io/streamlit/demo-self-driving/master/streamlit_app.py
 ```

-Also for your URL, the branch and app path are not required, if there's only one matching app in that repo.
-So for the above example, you could also use the shortened URL: [http://share.streamlit.io/streamlit/demo-self-driving](http://share.streamlit.io/streamlit/demo-self-driving)
+Most times, your app is also given a shortened URL of the form `https://share.streamlit.io/[user name]/[repo name]`.
+The only time you need the full URL is when you deployed multiple apps from the same repo.
+So you can also reach the example URL above at the short URL [http://share.streamlit.io/streamlit/demo-self-driving](http://share.streamlit.io/streamlit/demo-self-driving).

 ## Share, update, and collaborate